Kenora Rainy River Regional Laboratory Program

 Kenora Rainy River Regional Laboratory Partners with UHN!

-KRRRLP helps provide the highest levels of service to patients
+Providing the highest levels of service to our patients

 photo of lab tech using televue smart glasses in lab